Turkey Strikes Back After Ankara Bombing

-On X (formerly Twitter), a Turkish government spokesperson stated, “Air operations were carried out against terrorist targets in the Metina, Hakurk, Kandil, and Gara regions in the north of Iraq.”
-The statement emphasised the use of domestic ammunition in neutralising many terrorists during the operation.
+A Turkish government spokesperson said on X (formerly Twitter): “Air operations were carried out against terrorist targets in the Metina, Hakurk, Kandil, and Gara regions.”
+They boasted many terrorists were neutralised using homegrown ammunition.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.